 The map collection at BHS is unique and robust in the content and historical sweep.
 Comprised of manuscript and printed street, political, typographical, nautical, property, survey, pictorial, demographic, and transit maps, collections cover the time period from the 17th century, through the Revolutionary War; to 1834, when Brooklyn was first incorporated as a city; to 1898, when Brooklyn became a borough by consolidating with New York City; to 2015.

 Catalog records have long existed for the maps and we highly recommend a visit to the landmarked library for a closer look.
 For those who are unable to visit, the project team has been assessing the maps for conservation, adding GIS coordinates, and will soon digitize them.
 Thanks to the support of NEH, BHS will create online access to the collection, thereby enabling and encouraging new scholarship with a nationwide scope, as internet researchers will be able to find information about the collection, view maps, and draw connections to related collections held by other repositories.

 We are in the early stages of assessment, conservation, and digitization, but we encourage you to stay tuned as the project develops.
 At the completion of the project, we expect over 1,600 maps to be digitized and published on a web-based portal, similar to our award-winning Oral History Portal.

 During this exciting time, there will be limited access to maps in the reading room.
 Please contact library staff to check on map availability before your visit.
-In the meantime, please take a look a small selection of digitized maps.
 We look forward to sharing more details as the project progresses.